haltu/muuri/README.md

       * **`layout.alignBottom`** &nbsp;&mdash;&nbsp; *boolean*
         * Default value: `false`.
         * When `true` the items are aligned from the bottom up.
   * Alternatively you can provide a function to define a custom layout algorithm.
-The function will receive the `Layout` instance as its context.
-A `Layout` instance has the following properties:
+The function will receive the `Muuri.Layout` instance as its context.
+A `Muuri.Layout` instance has the following properties:
     * **`muuri`** &nbsp;&mdash;&nbsp; *Muuri*
       * The related `Muuri` instance.
     * **`items`** &nbsp;&mdash;&nbsp; *array*